-The Owners of the ESS are: Alabama Power Company, Georgia Power Company, Gulf Power Company, and Mississippi Power Company.
-The Owners of the ESS are collectively referred to as "Owners" or individually referred to as "Owner."
+The Owners of the ESS are: Alabama Power Company, Georgia Power Company, and Mississippi Power Company.
+The Owners of the ESS are referenced collectively as "Owners" or individually as "Owner".
 This document shall not be construed to waive, modify or alter the contract for electric service between any Owner and any User connected to the ESS.
 Where a conflict exists between this document and the contract for electric service, the contract for electric service will govern.